finos/morphir/contribution-guide/verification.md

 ## Rollback Instructions

 In the case where an invalid version is published , the developer has to rollback to a previous working version on npm.
-This involves changing the ```latest``` tag on npm to point to a previous version.
+This involves changing the ```latest``` tag on npm to point to a previous working version.

 - Run the command ```npm dist-tag add <packag name>@<version> latest```